Recipes - Overview

 3. Click on the recipe.

-1. Select the Item tab from the right-side panel.
+1. Or, select the Item tab from the right-side panel.

 2. Click on the Recipe icon in the Item-Info tab,

-1. Click on the Ontology from the lift-side menu.
+1. Click on the Recipes from the lift-side menu.

 2. Locate or search for the desired recipe in the list.